 All students admitted to the doctoral program will have an entry interview, including students who have a Penn State Geography master’s degree.
 Students will formally select their permanent Adviser by the Friday before Thanksgiving of their first semester.

-Enter program as a five-year PhD with MS degree, which is available to students who enter Penn State Geography’s graduate program without a master’s degree.
-These students are on an accelerated schedule and earn an MS along the way to the PhD.
+Enter program as a five-year PhD, which is available to students who enter Penn State Geography’s graduate program without a master’s degree.
+These students earn an MS along the way to the PhD.
 Students can opt out of the five-year PhD at any time and choose to finish the MS only.
 This pathway receives five years of departmental support.

 Option A. Enter program as a four-year PhD, which is available to those students who have already received a master’s degree in another program either at Penn State or at another university.
 This pathway receives four years of departmental support.